 Dr. Stephanie Cawthon is a Professor in Educational Psychology at The University of Texas at Austin, with a courtesy appointment in the Department of Special Education.
-She is also currently the Director of the National Deaf Center on Postsecondary Outcomes, a federally funded technical assistance center with a mission for reducing education and employment gaps for deaf people.
+She was the Founding Director and is now Strategic Advisor at the National Deaf Center on Postsecondary Outcomes, a federally funded technical assistance center with a mission for reducing education and employment gaps for deaf people.
 This center represents a $US 20.7 million investment in providing support for individuals, families, educators, and leaders to reduce longstanding barriers to equity and opportunity.
-Cawthon has published over 100 books, articles, and book chapters and brings together research, policy and practice in areas such as accessible pedagogy, assessment, and systems change.
-Her most co-edited volume, Research in Deaf Education: Contexts, Challenges, and Considerations, offers readers a comprehensive understanding of the critical issues behind the decisions that go into this rigorous and important research for the community at hand.
+Cawthon has published over 125 books, articles, and book chapters and brings together research, policy and practice in areas such as accessible pedagogy, assessment, and systems change.
+Her most recent co-edited volume, Research in Deaf Education: Contexts, Challenges, and Considerations, offers readers a comprehensive understanding of the critical issues behind the decisions that go into this rigorous and important research for the community at hand.

 Teresa Y C Ching